 the need to ensure it is not repeated

-Once the situation has been dealt with, the class teacher mustshould be notified if they were not directly involved.
+Once the situation has been dealt with, the class teacher must be notified if they were not directly involved.

 To reinforce this, an appropriate sanction may be applied such as apologising to someone, missing a playtime, time out of the classroom, moved to a table to work on their own.